Alexander9673/Alexander9673/README.md

 ### Alexander9673
 Hi there! 👋
-I'm Alexander, i am a 15 year old programmer that is from the Philippines.
+I'm Alexander, i am a 15 year old programmer.
 I code in multiple languages, such as **Rust**, **C**, **C++**, **NodeJS**, **Typescript** and **Python**
 I am also the developer for the first ever [Growtopia Private Server](https://github.com/GrowtopiaJS/Growtopia.js) in NodeJS